 The Company sells its systems and services to various companies in the healthcare industry.
 The Company performs ongoing credit evaluations of its customers' financial condition and generally requires no collateral from its customers.
-During 1997, the Company derived approximately \$203,000 of its revenues from one customer (Mosby, Inc.) During 1998, the Company derived approximately \$560,000 of its revenues from Lippincott, Williams and Wilkins, formerly Waverly, Inc. and approximately \$260,000 of its revenues from Mosby, Inc. During 1999, the Company derived approximately \$240,000 of its revenues from Lippincott, Williams and Wilkins, formerly Waverly, Inc. and approximately \$240,000 of its revenues from Lippincott, Williams and Wilkins, formerly Waverly, Inc. and ActivHealth International, Inc. at December 31, 1999 were approximately \$118,000.
-The total amounts receivable from Lippincott, Williams and Wilkins, formerly Waverly, Inc. and Mosby, Inc. at December 31, 1998 were approximately \$126,000.
+During 1997, the Company derived approximately \$203,000 of its revenues from one customer (Mosby, Inc.) During 1998, the Company derived approximately \$560,000 of its revenues from Lippincott, Williams and Wilkins, formerly Waverly, Inc. and approximately \$260,000 of its revenues from ActivHealth International, Inc. and approximately \$240,000 of its revenues from Lippincott, Williams and Wilkins, formerly Waverly, Inc. The total amounts receivable from Lippincott, Williams and Wilkins, formerly Waverly, Inc. and ActivHealth International, Inc. at December 31, 1999 were approximately \$126,000.